 Pine nuts are expensive, is there another option?

 They are indeed a costly item and we only use a small amount here as they go a long way.

-They would also be great served with these old school fried chicken wings.
+It would also be great served with these old-school fried chicken wings.

-It is also good rich meat and oily fish recipes.
-For instance, this pan fried duck breast or this seared tuna steak are the perfect main elements to serve with this salad.
+Rich meat and oily fish recipes also make a good match.
+For instance, pan-fried duck breast or this seared tuna steak with capers are the perfect main elements to serve with this salad.